saipragneshv-maker/salary-prediction-linear-regression/README.md

 This project uses machine learning to predict annual salary based on years of work experience.

-The project includes data exploration, visualization, and a Linear Regression model for salary prediction.
+The project includes data exploration, visualization, and a linear regression model for salary prediction.

 ## 🛠️ Technologies Used